sveltia/sveltia-cms/README.md

 ### Better configuration

 - Some servers and frameworks remove the trailing slash from the CMS URL (`/admin`) depending on the configuration.
-In such cases, the config file is loaded from a root-relative URL (`/admin/config.yml`) instead of a regular relative URL (`/config.yml`), which results in a 404 Not Found[^107].
+In such cases, the config file is loaded from a root-relative URL (`/admin/config.yml`) instead of a regular relative URL (`/config.yml`) that results in a 404 Not Found error[^107].
 - Supports a [JSON configuration file](#providing-a-json-configuration-file) that can be generated for bulk or complex collections[^60].

 ### Better backend support